rfresh2/ZenithProxy/README.md

 ## Run

 * `./start.sh` (Linux) or `.\start.bat` (Windows) or `./gradlew run` (Universal)
+  * To build a standalone executable jar run `./gradlew jarBuild`
 * The discord prefix is `.` by default. e.g. `.connect` or `.disconnect`.
 * Type `.help` in discord or `help` in the terminal to get a list of available commands.